Prepare before the class:

 The evolution of wings from legs occurred with the evolution of birds, about 150 million years ago (Mya), with Archaeopteryx as the intermediate fossil.
 Wings also evolved in Pterosaurs (flying dinosaurs) 225 Mya, in bats (60 Mya) and in insects (400 Mya) - so flight evolved four independent times through evolution.

 The evolution of legs into fins and also tails into a flippers happened when whales evolved from land animals, about 50 million years ago.
 (Hippos are the closest living land animal relatives of whales.)

 (Another major evolutionary event which will likely not be demonstrated with the lego animals, is when life moved onto land: tetrapods (animals that walk on land) evolved from fish, with fins evolving into legs, about 390 million years ago.
 The discovery of the Tiktaalik in Nunavut was some excellent science that looked for and found the missing link fossil.)

 Wrap up and summarize:

-In the same way that your lego creatures evolved different features on each of your islands, living things have evolved along separate evolutionary paths from a common relative when they are separated on different islands or continents.
+In the same way that your lego creatures evolved different features on each of your islands, living things have evolved along separate evolutionary paths from a common relative, when they were separated on different islands or continents.
 On the separated islands, the different populations respond to different evolutionary pressures (e.g. different climate) which result in the evolution of features that allow survival in each environment.